 If you are considering a rollover or transfer of your IRA account to a self-directed IRA for alternative investments, what you don’t know can hurt you.
 Finding the best self-directed IRA custodian or trust company requires due diligence.
 Here are some of the worst kinds of self-directed IRAs and how to avoid them.

 The Not So Self-Directed IRA

-Most banks or brokerage firms offer a self-directed IRA.
+Some financial institutions or brokerage firms offer a self-directed IRA.
 But just how self-directed is it?
 Too often, their idea of self-direction is giving you a list of boxes to check off to indicate your investment choices.
 A truly self-directed IRA allows you the freedom to invest in assets typically not on the list: real estate, private placements, and other non-traditional investments.
 In fact, Internal Revenue Code Section 4975 states that the only investments NOT allowed in IRAs are collectibles and life insurance.

 The Silent Self-Directed IRA

-We’ve all called a business onl y to have the call answered by a robotic voice offering a list of options “to better direct your call.”
+We’ve all called a business only to have the call answered by a robotic voice offering a list of options “to better direct your call.”
 When you finally reach a person, he often can’t help you and you are routed to the next level of support.
-And if that level of support cannot answer your question you get routed again.
+And if that level of support cannot answer your question, you get routed again.
 Sorry to say, this happens in the self-directed IRA industry as well.
 It could be a sign of high staff turnover or a lack of employee education and training.